bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 [The BC Public Service](https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/corporate-values) has one overarching corporate value, __Integrity__, and 6 core corporate values: Curiosity, Service, Passion, Teamwork, Accountability, and Courage. __Integrity__ is placed above all the other values as a quality that affirms the [Standards of Conduct for the BC Public Service](https://www2.gov.bc.ca/gov/content/careers-myhr/about-the-bc-public-service/ethics-standards-of-conduct/standards-of-conduct).

 ## 1.10 General Requirements
-The Mines Digital Services (MDS) updates and manages this credential governance framework.
+The Major Mines Office (MMO) updates and manages this credential governance framework.
 Legislation and regulations govern the disposition, administration and management of mines in BC.
 These can be found in [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).

 - **[BC Mine Information](https://mines.nrs.gov.bc.ca/)**